adabee94/jeka/docs/reference-guide/execution-engine-setup.md

 }
 ```

-Now, execute `jeka hello` to see message displayed on console.
+Now, execute `jeka hello` to see message displayed on the console.

 Optionally, we can use a classical `main` method to launch it from the IDE.

 ### Get Contextual Help

-Execute `jeka -h` (or `jeka -help`) to display a contextual help on the console.
+Execute `jeka -h` (or `jeka -help`) to display contextual help on the console.

 Follow instructions to navigate to more specific help context.

 !!! warning
     Do not confuse `jeka -help` and `jeka help`.
-The last provides only documentation about the default _KBean_.
+The latter only provides documentation about the default _KBean_.

 ## Customization

-For any reasons, we might use different location than the standard ones for _Jeka User Home_ and _Jeka Cache_.
+For any reason, we might use different location than the standard for _Jeka User Home_ and _Jeka Cache_.

-We can change the location using following OS environment variable :
+We can change the location using the following OS environment variable :

   * `JEKA_USER_HOME` : to set the _Jeka User Home_ to a specified location (absolute path).
   * `JEKA_CACHE_DIR` : to set the cache (mainly all downloaded files), to a specified location (absolute path)